pykello/arunos/README.md

 Storage intentionally supports one disk, synchronous 512-byte reads, and FAT16 starting at sector zero.
 Files must use root-directory 8.3 names;
 there are no partitions, subdirectories, long names, writes, or file syscalls.
-`exec(n)` loads `n.ELF` for indices 0 through 9 and returns -1 on failure.
-The image builder installs programs 0 through 4; the other names are optional.
+`exec(name)` loads that root filename and returns -1 on failure.
+There is no numeric exec interface or program table.
+Filenames are case-insensitive ASCII 8.3 names; an extension is optional and must be supplied when present.

 ELFs must be static little-endian ARM32 executables, with at most 16 program headers and load segments below 1 MiB.
 The loader reads segments directly from the filesystem and zeroes BSS.
 It stages a replacement in a spare process slot so failure preserves the caller; exec needs one free slot.
-A missing disk, invalid filesystem, or unusable `0.ELF` stops boot with a serial error message.
+A missing disk, invalid filesystem, or unusable `SHELL` stops boot with a serial error message.

 To replace a program without rebuilding the kernel (with QEMU stopped):

-    mcopy -o -i disk.img user/hello ::1.elf
+    mcopy -o -i disk.img user/hi_test ::hi_test

 `make` rebuilds the disk when a user program changes. `make clean` removes it, including any manual changes.